desaishivani/desaishivani/README.md

 ## Hi there 👋

-Hi, my name is **Shivani Desai**, and I am a passionate **Data Scientist and Machine Learning Fellow** dedicated to transforming data into actionable insights.
-I specialize in machine learning, deep learning, and data visualization to tackle complex problems and deliver impactful results.
+Hi!
+My name is **Shivani Desai**, and I am a passionate data scientist and machine learning enthusiast with a strong foundation in data analytics, visualization, and programming.
+I recently graduated with a **Master's in Data Science and Business Analytics** from the University of North Carolina - Charlotte, achieving a GPA of 3.7.

 🌍 **Location:** Charlotte, NC
 ✉️ **Email:** shivani2601desai@gmail.com